-We are currently recruiting three visual artists to lead peer networks, such as critique groups or technique / practice-specific networks.
-We can offer a fee to cover the time involved in organising and hosting quarterly meetings.
+We are currently supporting three visual artists to lead peer networks, such as critique groups or technique / practice-specific networks.
+To see more about these peer groups and find out how to be involved in them see the link below.

 We run a panel discussion event inviting artists, curators and programmers to share their experiences and answer your questions.

 ‘a space’ arts have compiled a handy directory of resources for visual artists in the SO postcode area, covering exhibition spaces, studios, arts organisations, and sources of information on artist opportunities.